Greece Moments Greece Moments

 #4 Valley of the Seven Springs

-Since when the sources at this point in the Forest north of Archangelos is not known.
-The farmers had long used the water to irrigate their fields.
-During the Italian occupation of Rhodes (1912-1943), a project was installed here to supply water to the newly founded village of San Benedetto (now Kolymbia).
+How long the springs at this spot in the forest north of Archangelos have existed is not known.
+Local farmers used the water for centuries to irrigate their fields.
+During the Italian occupation of Rhodes (1912–1943), a major water supply project was installed here to serve the newly founded village of San Benedetto, known today as Kolymbia.

 Seven Springs See Wanderung Rhodos